M3CPR0J3CT/MEC/9. Project Management/MEC Logo.md

-This section is a Showcase for the MEC Logo.
+This section is a Showcase of the MEC Logo.
-Votes will take place offline.

 # Mono White